hack4impact-uiuc/takehome-fa19/README.md

 ### Part 1 - Already Done

 ```
-GET /shows
+GET /contacts
 ```

-This should return a properly formatted JSON response that contains a list of all the `show`s in the mockdb.
+This should return a properly formatted JSON response that contains a list of all the `contacts` in the mockdb.
 If you call this endpoint immediately after starting the server, you should get this response in Postman:

 ```
 {
   "code": 200,
   "message": "",
   "result": {
-    "shows": [
+      "contacts": [
           {
+              "hobby": "dirty-ing",
               "id": 1,
-        "name": "Game of Thrones",
+              "name": "Angad",
-        "episodes_seen": 0
+              "nickname": "greg"
           },
           {
+              "hobby": "weeb",
               "id": 2,
-        "name": "Naruto",
+              "name": "Roy",
-        "episodes_seen": 220
+              "nickname": "uwu"
           },
           {
+              "hobby": "losing money with options trading",
               "id": 3,
-        "name": "Black Mirror",
+              "name": "Daniel",
-        "episodes_seen": 3
+              "nickname": "oppa"
           }
       ]
   },
   "success": true
 }